 5133.103 Protests to the agency.

 (d)(3) As soon as practicable, the contracting officer must consult with the legal office concerning the protest.
 Refer protests received at a level higher than the contracting office to the contracting office for resolution.
 Concurrent with this referral, the office that initially received the protest must inform the protester, identifying the contracting office that will handle the protest and giving the point of contact within that office.

 (4) Handle requests for independent review of a protest at a level above the contracting officer as follows:

 (i) For contracting officers under the jurisdiction of the Army Materiel Command (AMC), in accordance with AMC established procedures.

 (ii) For contracting officers under the jurisdiction of the United States Army Corps of Engineers (USACE), in accordance with the USACE established procedures.

 (iii) For contracting officers in all other contracting activities, in accordance with activity established procedures.
-If contracting personnel will conduct the independent review, the HCA, delegable no lower than the principal assistant responsible for contracting (PARC), will appoint a review authority at least at the level of the chief of the contracting office.
-The HCA or if delegated, the PARC, may also appoint individuals assigned outside contracting channels as a review authority (e.g., attorneys, chief of staff, installation commanders).
+If contracting personnel will conduct the independent review, the HCA will appoint a review authority.
+See Appendix GG for further delegation.
+The HCA or delegated designee, may also appoint individuals assigned outside contracting channels as a review authority (e.g., attorneys, chief of staff, installation commanders).

 5133.103-90 Annual agency bid protest report.

-HCAs must prepare an annual report of agency bid protests and send it to the addressee in 5101.290(b)(2)(ii)(B)) not later than 30 calendar days following the end of the fiscal year.
+HCAs must prepare an annual report of agency bid protests and send it to the addressee in AFARS 5101.290(b)(2)(ii)(B) not later than 30 calendar days following the end of the fiscal year.
 The analysis must include –